Society Awards

 Don Symons Adaptationism Award

-The Don Symons Adaptationism Award is bestowed for the best paper exemplifying the adaptationist program.
-Papers written or published in the last three years are eligible.
+Created in 2023, the Don Symons Adaptationism Award is bestowed for the best paper exemplifying the adaptationist program.
+Papers written or published by HBES Members in the last three years are eligible.
 To be considered, the paper and a letter nominating it (preferably from someone other than the authors) should be submitted online by March 1.
 Nomination letters must be no more than one page (12-point Times New Roman font and 1″ margins).
-This is a new award for HBES in 2023.
+The same paper can be nominated in multiple years, but to ensure that nominations are up to date, they must be resubmitted each year.

 Margo Wilson Award